Mingachevir Dam

 The Mingachevir Dam (Mingachevir Hydro Power Station) is an earth-fill embankment dam on the Kura River just north of Mingachevir in Azerbaijan.
-It serves several purposes to include hydroelectric power production and water storage for irrigation.
-The Mingachevir reservoir, behind the dam, supplies water to the Upper Qarabag and Upper Sirvan Channels which help irrigate about 1000000 ha of farmland in the country.
+It serves several purposes, including hydroelectric power production and water storage for irrigation.
+The Mingachevir reservoir, behind the dam, supplies water to the Upper Qarabag and Upper Sirvan channels which help irrigate about 1000000 ha of farmland in the country.
 Its six Francis turbine-generators were overhauled or replaced with 70 MW sets in 2000.
 Mingachevir reservoir has a storage capacity of 15.730 km3, covering 605 sqkm.
 The length of the dam is 1550 m, its width is 16 m and height is 80 m.
-It is the largest hydroelectric power station in the South Caucasus, is located over Kur river and not far from Mingachevir city.
+It is the largest hydroelectric power station in the South Caucasus.

 History

 The construction of the station started in 1945, the first hydro aggregate was put into operation in 1953.
-The main turbines were originally from Fengman Hydropower Station in Northeast China, acquired by the Red Army during the invasion of Manchuria in 1945.
+The main turbines were originally from the Japanese-built Fengman Hydropower Station in Manchukuo (now Northeast China), captured by the Red Army during the invasion of Manchuria in 1945.
 In 1954, the station was put into operation with full capacity.

+A large number of people came from different regions of Azerbaijan due to the installation of Mingachevir hydroelectric power station.
+In total 20,000 people took part in the construction of the power station.
+Approximately 10,000 German prisoners of war were involved in the installation towards the end of the 1940s.

 President Aliyev participated in the ceremony of commissioning of Mingachevir hydroelectric power station after reconstruction on February 27, 2018.
 All hydro generators and hydro turbines of the station were replaced with new ones within the framework of the reconstruction.
 As a result, the production capacity of the power station was increased from 284 MW to 424 MW.

-A large number of people came from different regions of Azerbaijan due to the installation of Mingachevir hydroelectric power station.
-In total 20,000 people took part in the construction of the power station.
-Approximately 10,000 German prisoners of the military were involved in the installation towards the end of the 1940s.